 Assistant Professor of Medicine (Cardiovascular Medicine) at the Stanford University Medical Center

-Dr. Yong?s current research focuses on understanding and innovating scalable technologies to reduce inequities in cardiovascular care for patients.
-Specifically, she is interested in understanding and resolving racial, gender, geographic, and socioeconomic disparities in access to high quality minimally invasive treatments, as well as gender imbalances in the medical profession itself.
-She is also actively involved in clinical trials of novel devices for percutaneous coronary and structural intervention, and manages the structural heart program based at the Palo Alto VA Hospital.
+Dr. Yong?s current research focuses on understanding and reducing inequities in cardiovascular care for patients, as well as resolving gender imbalances in the medical profession itself.
+She is actively involved in clinical trials of novel devices for percutaneous coronary and structural intervention, and performs structural and coronary interventions at the Palo Alto VA Hospital.